humdingerb/clipdinger/Readme.md

 ![screenshot](./images/clipdinger.png)

-To the left is a history of your past clippings (empty, of course, when started for the first time).
+To the left is a history of your past clippings.
 For easier orientation, the icon of the app that a clip was copied from is drawn to the left of the text.
 The top entry is always what's currently in the clipboard.
 Hover your mouse pointer over an entry for a tool tip with the time and date when a clip was added.

 If you have the _Fade history entries over time_ option activated, there'll also be a checkbox _Pause fading_ below the history list.
-You find more on that farther down, where Clipdinger's settings are discussed.
+You find more on that further down, where Clipdinger's settings are discussed.

 To the right is a list of saved favorites.
-You right-click on an entry in the history to the left, and choose Add to favorites to make a clipping a favorite.
+To make a clip a favorite, you drag & drop a clip from the history on the left into the favorites list to the right.
+You can also right-click on an entry in the history and choose _Add to favorites_ or use that same menu item from _Clip_ menu in the menu bar.
 The first 12 entries have automatically an _F-key_ assigned for even quicker pasting of your most used clippings.

-You can adjust the size of history/favorites by grabbing the dotted line between them.
+You can adjust the size of the history/favorites lists by grabbing the dotted line between them.
 You can also completely collapse one of those lists.
 The _F-keys_ will still work, even if your favorites are collapsed.

 The _Move up_ and _Move down_ buttons allow for re-ordering the currently selected favorite.
+Or simply use drag & drop.
-_DEL_ or choosing _Remove favorite_ from the context menu eliminates an entry. _Edit title_ let's you choose another title for it.
-By default, the contents of the clip is displayed, just like for the history list on the left.
+_DEL_ or choosing _Remove favorite_ from the (context) menu eliminates an entry. _Edit title_ lets you choose another title for it.
+By default, the contents of the clip is displayed.
+You can also change the title of the clips in the history, but it's more useful for the more permanent favorites.

-You can quickly switch between history and favorites lists with _CursorRight/Left_.
+You can quickly switch between the history and favorites lists with _CursorRight/Left_.

 ### Clipboard monitor

 You can open the _Clipboard monitor_ from the _App_ menu.
-It simply shows the current contents of theclipboard, which helps if you have to continuously switch between some clips from the history/favorites.
+It simply shows the current contents of the clipboard, which helps if you have to continuously switch between some clips from the history/favorites.
 The Clipboard monitor is supposed be used as a replicant on the Desktop.

 ![screenshot](./images/clipboard-monitor.png)